oracle/oracle-database-operator/docs/observability/README.md

 kubectl create secret generic db-wallet --from-file=<wallet_dir>
 ```

-3. Update the `databaseObserver` manifest with the resources that you have created.
-You can use the example _minimal_ manifest
+3. Create the exporter ConfigMap as described in [Defining an Exporter Config File](#defining-an-exporter-config-file), then update the `databaseObserver` manifest with the resources that you have created.
-inside [config/samples/observability/v4](../../config/samples/observability/v4/databaseobserver_minimal.yaml) to specify and create your databaseObserver object with a
-YAML file.

 ```YAML
 # example